Endpoint Services, Munki, Using Conditions in Manifests

 - Click the Save button in the MunkiAdmin toolbar to save your changes.

-One common use case for applying manifest conditions is with configuration profile packages, which Munki can't install on macOS 11 (Big Sur).
-Wherever they appear in your Munki manifests, these profiles should have a condition applied to exclude macOS 11, as in the first screenshot at the top of this article.
-The below screenshot contains a list of profile packages in the Multi-Tenant Munki service, all with the condition applied to suppress warnings on Big Sur clients.
+One common use case for applying manifest conditions is with configuration profile packages, which Munki can't install on macOS 11 and up.
+Wherever they appear in your Munki manifests, these profiles should have a condition applied to exclude macOS 11+, as in the first screenshot at the top of this article.
+The below screenshot contains a list of profile packages in the Multi-Tenant Munki service, all with the condition applied to macOS 11+.

 Visit the Munki wiki for more details about using conditions in manifests.